-Journalism students at Arizona State University share their top picks for journalism apps that changed the game in 2016.
+Journalism students at Arizona State University rate their favorite journalism apps that changed the game in Spring 2017.

 Subscribe to our weekly bulletin for tips, trends and training opportunities.